-From Schuylkill Expressway (I-76): Exit at City Line Avenue, Route 1 South.
+From Schuylkill Expressway (1-76): Exit at City Line Avenue, Route 1 South.
 Travel South on Route 1 for 8.4 miles, passing Route 30 and West Chester Pike (Route 3).
 Turn left onto Burmont Road (St. Dorothy's Church is on the left).
 Turn right at the first light onto State Road.
-Drive 4/10 of a mile, and turn left onto Wildeli Road.
-Jog left at the stop sign, then turn right at the entrance to Drexelbrook.
+Drive 4/10 of a mile, and turn left onto Wildell Road.
+Turn left at the stop sign, then turn right at the entrance to Drexelbrook.
 Turn left, the Drexelbrook facility is located on the right.

-From I-476 (Blue Route): Take exit 5 (Springfield-Lima, Route 1).
+From 1-476 (Blue Route): Take exit 5 (Springfield-Lima, Route 1).
 Take Route 1 North towards Springfield for two miles.
-Bear right at the 5th traffic light onto State Road (A gas station is on the left).
+Bear right at the 5th traffic light onto State Road (a gas station is on the left).
 Drive 4/10 of a mile, and turn right onto Wildell Road at the flashing lights.
 Turn left at the stop sign, then turn right at the entrance to Drexelbrook.
 Turn left, the Drexelbrook facility is located on the right.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Annual Report are available at http://ir.aquaamerica.com.
+The Notice and Proxy Statement and Annual Report are available at http://ir.aquaamerica.com.